Inha-CVAI/M2SFormer_ICCV2025/README.md

 # M2SFormer
-The reproduction code of M2SFOrmer which is accepted in ICCV 2025
+The reproduction code of M2SFormer which is accepted in ICCV 2025

+🚨 Source code of M2SFormer will be updated soon.

 ## Latest News
 Our paper was selected as Highlight paper in ICCV 2025!!